alleyinteractive/civil-first-fleet/client/README.md

 # Civil CMS Client-side Source Files

-## Production Note

-The included `.travis.deploy.yml` is moved to the root of the repository (overwriting the [alleyinteractive](https://github.com/alleyinteractive/civil-first-fleet/blob/production/.travis.yml) `.travis.yml` when pushing to [wpcomvip](https://github.com/wpcomvip/civil) to facilitate the asset build deployment in production.
-See the [vip-go-documentation](https://vip.wordpress.com/documentation/automated-build-and-deploy-on-vip-go/) for more information.

 ## Client Side Assets

 This is the root directory of client-side source file assets.
 Webpack will compile and/or copy your files to `static` for use in the site.
 Three NPM scripts are available from the theme root: